metaeatscake/schoolfiles/README.md

 # schoolfiles
-All Coding activities from 11th to 12th grade.
+All Coding activities, plus a little more.